yiqiao-liu/Non-trivial-code-example/README.md

-# Symbolic Manipulation of the Z value of PCFGs
+Realized symbolic manipulation of the Z value of PCFGs.